Siam in World War I: Background

 During the Siamese period of neutrality, the Germans had plans for launching operations within Siam.
 The German-supported Indian nationalist Ghadar Party sought to establish a route between North America and India through Siam.
 The Germans wished to set up a camp in the jungles near the Burmese border.
 The German council in the Shanghai International Settlement would send weapons to the camp to train Ghadar revolutionaries who would be sent into Burma to turn the local military police—mostly Indians—against the colonial authorities.
 This was noted by the British in Bangkok, and British Minister in Siam Herbert Dering informed Prince Devawongse about it, claiming that the Germans planned to raise a 10,000 man army to overthrow British rule in India.
-It was revealed later that parts of the plan were accomplished: Germans living in Chicago sent arms and money to the rebels, and the German consul in Bangkok, Erwin Remy, and the German ambassador in Shanghai, Herr Knipping, were responsible for setting up and funding the camp.
+It was revealed later that parts of the plan were accomplished: Germans living in Chicago sent arms and money to the rebels, and the German consul in Bangkok, Erwin Remy, and the German ambassador in Shanghai, Hubert Knipping (de), were responsible for setting up and funding the camp.

 On the British side, English-language newspapers in Siam were pro-Entente.
 The Germans, in response, set up their own newspaper, the Umschau.
 The Siamese worked with the British to reveal the German-Indian conspiracy, and tightened their control on the Southern railway and the west coast to watch for Indian nationalist revolutionaries and supplies sent by Japanese citizens sympathetic to the Central Powers.
 The British commended Siam for "the services they have rendered".
 Beginning in 1915, the King himself exhibited his pro-Entente views.
 In late-1915, he donated money to the widows and orphans of men in the Durham Light Infantry, in which he had served.
 In September, the King was offered an honorary generalship from King George V, and Rama VI offered a Siamese generalship in return.
 Princes were notably present at events for Allied Red Cross groups.
 The sinking of the Lusitania moved the King to write a lengthy article in the Royal Navy League journal, Samutthasan, denouncing the act.
 Although he held anti-German views, he wrote under a pseudonym and was cautious about expressing his opinion in public.

 The King used the war as a means to promote the concept of a Siamese nation and to confirm his supremacy as its head, a status that had been challenged by elements of the military in the Palace Revolt of 1912.